spenriche/spenriche.github.io/_posts/2020-2-3-goal-reached.md

 categories:
 ---

 Today, I’m writing this post with immense gratitude, excitement, and a deep sense of pride.
-For those who have been following my journey here and on social media, you likely anticipated this announcement: **I’ve achieved my financial freedom goal—four years ahead of schedule.**
+For those who have been following my journey here and on social media, you likely anticipated this announcement: I’ve achieved my financial independance goal [financial independance goal](https://spenriche.github.io/2016/06/09/goal-30/)—four years ahead of schedule.

 This milestone feels surreal, especially when I reflect on how different the path turned out compared to the plans I laid just three and a half years ago.
-Back then, I envisioned a future built around traditional investments in index funds, living off dividends, and a 4% safe withdrawal rate.
+Back then, I envisioned a future built around traditional investments in index funds, living off dividends, and a [2-4% safe withdrawal rate](https://spenriche.github.io/2016/12/02/retirement-math/).
 Yet, here I am, ahead of schedule, having taken an unconventional route that turned out to be more rewarding and transformative than I could have ever imagined.

 ## A Journey of Discovery

 When I first shared my financial independence goals, I didn’t anticipate the overwhelming response and engagement that would follow.
-From this blog to Instagram, my story has reached far beyond what I thought possible.
+From this blog and mainly social media such as [Instagram](https://www.instagram.com/spenriche), my story has reached far beyond what I thought possible.
 The messages, questions, and heartfelt stories from so many of you have been humbling and inspiring.

 I’ve received countless DMs and emails from people sharing how they’ve implemented strategies I discussed—downsizing, real estate investing, house hacking, and adopting a minimalist mindset.
 It’s been incredible to hear how these steps have transformed lives:
 - Families now spend more time together.